Project to investigate NHS ‘de-adoption’ programme to stop ‘low-value’ surgical procedures receives £550k

-The University of Bristol’s health economics team and the National Institute for Health Research Applied Research Collaboration West (NIHR ARC West) have been awarded £550k from NIHR to look at the NHS Evidence-based Interventions (EBI) programme.
+The University of Bristol’s health economics team and the National Institute for Health and Care Research Applied Research Collaboration West (NIHR ARC West) have been awarded £550k from NIHR to look at the NHS Evidence-based Interventions (EBI) programme.
 The EBI programme aims to stop or reduce ‘low-value’ treatment, which are treatments that research has shown don’t work as well as previously thought.

 Launched in 2019, the EBI programme names 17 ‘low-value’ surgical procedures that NHS commissioners are required to stop funding, or only fund if patients meet the criteria stated in the EBI policies.
 Stopping or reducing a treatment is sometimes referred to as ‘de-adoption’ of that treatment.
 De-adoption could mean stopping a treatment altogether, or only providing it for patients expected to benefit.

 The project is a collaboration with NHS Bristol, North Somerset and South Gloucestershire Clinical Commissioning Group (CCG), the University of Birmingham, and Canterbury Christ Church University.
 The team have received funding from the NIHR Health Services and Delivery Research programme to investigate how the EBI programme initiative works in practice and its implications for patients, NHS providers, and commissioners across England.